mikulabc/invoiceninja/docs/update.rst

 ..
 NOTE:: We recommend backing up your database with mysqldump before updating the app.

 To update the app you just need to copy over the latest code.
+You can overwrite the files without worrying of a configuration file being wiped, all config data is stored in the .env file, this makes an update secure.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.

 https://download.invoiceninja.com